The Trustees

 Kathryn Gee

 Kathryn is Gary's sister-in-law, Nicola's younger sister.
 She gained a degree from Cambridge University before gaining a doctorate at Oxford University studying some form of biochemistry that we won't try to describe here.
-She is married with two children: Dan (23, now pursuing an acting career) and Annabel (21, at Oxford University) and they live in Royston, Hertfordshire.
-Kathryn qualified as a teacher but now spends most of her time doing things for worthy causes including a Governor role at the local secondary school where she is responsible for disadvantaged pupils.
+She is married with two children: Dan (28, now pursuing an acting career) and Annabel (26, academic researcher whilst doing a Masters).
+Kathryn qualified as a teacher but now spends most of her time doing things for worthy causes.
 She is also Chair of the Advisory Board to two children's centres in Cambridgeshire primarily targeting underprivileged children in order that they may achieve; this experience is directly relevant and valuable to the Foundation.

 Paula Greenwood

 Paula is an old friend of Gary and Nicola's having started working at the National Audit Office on the same day as Nicola.
-Paula left the NAO to concentrate on raising her three children and has since trained as a primary school teacher and now teaches Early Years pupils at a school in Wimbledon where many of the state schools have a high proportion of disadvantaged pupils.
+Paula left the NAO to concentrate on raising her three children and then trained as a primary school teacher: she taught teaches Early Years pupils at a school in Wimbledon where many of the state schools have a high proportion of disadvantaged pupils.
+She has recently retired.

 Sarah Nias

 Sarah is often seen at the school with her posse of children: she works as a childminder collecting several children after school and managing to keep them together and well-behaved.
-She has lived in New Addington for 20years.
-Her twitter page says she is a "mad mum of 3 kids. love nkotb (especially Jordan Knight), bon jovi, linkin park, matt goss, robbie williams to name but a few."
-For those not so initiated, "nkotb" = New Kids on the Block.
+She has lived in New Addington for 25 years.

 Sarah is very happy to be asked questions about the Foundation by pupils and parents.